2600hz/kazoo5/doc/announcements.md

 1. Erlang Version Support

-    Starting with Kazoo 4.2 Erlang support will target 19+ and will not be backward compatible with prior Erlang versions.
+    Starting with {% BRAND_NAME %} 4.2 Erlang support will target 19+ and will not be backward compatible with prior Erlang versions.

 2. Time

-    In accordance with the new [time correction](http://erlang.org/doc/apps/erts/time_correction.html) work in Erlang 19+, cleanup of [kz_time](https://github.com/2600hz/kazoo/blob/master/core/kazoo_stdlib/src/kz_time.erl) has been done to ensure Kazoo uses the proper time functions.
+    In accordance with the new [time correction](http://erlang.org/doc/apps/erts/time_correction.html) work in Erlang 19+, cleanup of [kz_time](https://github.com/2600hz/kazoo/blob/master/core/kazoo_stdlib/src/kz_time.erl) has been done to ensure {% BRAND_NAME %} uses the proper time functions.

     The big change (that should be mostly transparent) is that `kz_time:now_s/0` returns Gregorian seconds instead of Unix Epoch seconds.
 The majority of code either doesn't care or expected Gregorian seconds, so this change should have minimal impact on existing code.
 If you need a Unix timestamp, `kz_time:current_unix_tstamp/0` is what you want.

 3. System Teletype Templates

-    Starting with Kazoo 4.2 Teletype templates are using their own Teletype specific Email configuration from system configuration.
+    Starting with {% BRAND_NAME %} 4.2 Teletype templates are using their own Teletype specific Email configuration from system configuration.
 Previously some properties like `from`, `to`, `cc`, `bcc`, etc... were read from `notify.{TEMPLATE_ID}` documents in `system_config` database to initialize the system templates.
 This has been changed to read from `notification.{TEMPLATE_ID}` which it's the place actual Teletype templates are saved.

     If you directly made configurations to these documents, you need to re-configure them in the Teletype templates documents.